+The Preferred Alternative is defined as the Colorado River Basin Water Board adopts the Conditional Waiver and requires the Colorado River Basin Water Board staff to determine if WQOs are attained by the third year.
 The proposed project (i.e., Preferred Alternative) is the basis for all discussions in this CEQA Environmental Checklist and Determination.
 The Preferred Alternative is a feasible approach to decrease existing and future pollutants in the subject drains, and thus to decrease health risks for biological and human communities.
-The Preferred Alternative calls for Responsible Parties to develop and implement either Individual Compliance Programs or to participate in Coalition Group Compliance Programs, such as the Coachella Valley Irrigated Lands Coalition (CVILC).
-The Preferred Alternative also requires the Colorado River Basin Water Board staff to determine if WQOs are attained by the third year.
-This time schedule is moderately aggressive, yet reasonable given the limited number of drains and private farmland acres involved.
+The Preferred Alternative calls for Responsible Parties to develop and implement either Individual Compliance Programs or to participate in Coalition Group Compliance Programs.
+The time schedule is moderately aggressive, yet reasonable given the number of drains and private farmland acres involved.
 The time schedule provides Responsible Parties with the necessary time to explore financial options and implement tasks.
 The proposed Implementation Plan utilizes a combination of self-determined actions and regulatory-encouraged actions (e.g., the development and implementation of a water quality monitoring program).
-This alternative will prohibit pollutant discharge, thus reducing the human health threat, and protecting beneficial uses.
+This alternative will decrease pollutant discharge because it requires responsible parties to implement management practices to ensure their discharges of wastes comply with state water quality standards and address existing water quality impairments, thus reducing the human health threat, and protecting beneficial uses.